 Fully equipped modern gym with resistance and CV machines, 2 squash courts, sauna, licensed members’ bar, snooker and pool tables, racket re-stringing, reflexology.
 John & Yvonne Pitt, Owners Blandford Heights Industrial Estate Blandford Forum DT11 7TE Tel: 01258 455188

-Offering exercise, dance and other health-related opportunities for older people and those unable to use traditional exercise options.
-Mr Patrick Durell (Treasurer) Temporary contact until new Chairman appointed Tel: 01258 817773 Registered Charity:- 1102940
+Offering exercise, dance, Tai Chi, Pilates and other focused health-related opportunities for older people and those unable to use traditional exercise options.
+Registered Charity:- 1102940

 Children accepted from 2 years 9 months, high staff child ratio, friendly, highly qualified and experienced staff, support for children with special educational needs, warm and welcoming environment, run by parent management committee, parent participation welcome.
 Also, Little Larks Toddler Group runs on Mondays from 10.00am to 11.10am.
 The pre-school is open Monday 1.00pm – 4.00pm, Tuesday, Wednesday and Thursday 9.30am – 12.30pm and 1.00pm – 4.00pm and Friday 9.30 – 12.30pm.
 Lunch club is available Tuesday to Thursdays 12.30pm – 1.00pm.
 We are conveniently situated with a large carpark and our own outside play area.
 We were rated ‘Good’ at our last ofsted inspection in October 2012.
 Telephone to arrange a visit.
 The Pavilion Larksmead Blandford Forum DT11 7LU Tel: 01258 456383